theovassiliou/hc2-tools/README.md

 hc2-tools, implemented in go (golang) provides tools to, upload, download and interact with scene on Fibaro HC2 system.

-The design goal of the tools where to be easily integrable into IDEs like Visual Studio Code (VSC) or others, to enable comfortable Fibaro Lua script development, testing and deployment.
+The design goal of each tool was to be easily integrable into IDEs like Visual Studio Code (VSC) or others, to enable comfortable Fibaro Lua script development, testing and deployment.
-While there can be very different applications on how to use the tools, [USAGE.md](USAGE.md) has examples on how the development workflow can be enhanced by using the hc2-tools.
+While there can be very different applications on how to use the tools, [USAGE.md](USAGE.md) has examples of how the development workflow can be enhanced by using the hc2-tools.

 It is in public beta; you are free to use it and improve it (do pull requests).

-WARNING: THIS SOFTWARE CAN'T BE ERROR FREE, SO USE IT AT YOUR OWN RISK.
+WARNING: THIS SOFTWARE CAN'T BE ERROR-FREE, SO USE IT AT YOUR OWN RISK.
 DON'T USE IT IF YOU HAVEN'T MADE AN ACTUAL BACKUP COPY OF YOUR FIBARO HC2 SYSTEM.
-IF YOU DO NOT HOW TO DO THIS, PLEASE RECONSIDER TO USE THIS SOFTWARE ANYWAY.
+IF YOU DO NOT HOW TO DO THIS, PLEASE RECONSIDER USING THIS SOFTWARE ANYWAY.
 I HAVE DONE MY BEST TO MAKE SURE THAT THE TOOLS BEHAVE AS EXPECTED.
 BUT AGAIN ...
 USE IT AT YOUR OWN RISK.
-I AM NOT GIVING ANY KIND OF WARRANTY, NEITHER EXPLICITELY NOR IMPLICITELY.
+I AM NOT GIVING ANY KIND OF WARRANTY, NEITHER EXPLICITLY NOR IMPLICITLY.

 ## Installation binaries